suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 either need to be given access to the plaintext binary before encryption or they need to become authorized recipients of the encrypted payloads.
 In either case, it is necessary to explicitly consider those third parties in the software supply chain when such a binary analysis is desired.

+# Security Considerations {#sec-cons}

+This entire document is about security.

+Note that it is good security practise to use different long-term keys for different purpose.
+For example, the KEK used with an AES-KW-based content key distribution method for encryption should be different from the long-term symmetric key used for authentication and integrity protection when uses with COSE_Mac0.

+The design of this specification allows to use different long-term keys for encrypting payloads.
+For example, KEK_1 may be used with an AES-KW content key distribution method to encrypt a firmware image while KEK_2 would be used to encrypt configuration data.
+This approach reduces the attack surface since permissions of authors to these long-term keys may vary based on their privileges.

 #  IANA Considerations